 Quality, Reliability, Safety and Teamwork Unit

 Surgical care is not as reliable as it should be.
 Worldwide, about 10% of patients are inadvertently harmed while receiving treatment in the healthcare system.
-In recent years, observational studies have documented the large burden of inadvertent harm and mortality from the effects of modern healthcare (see references 1 and 2)
+In recent years, observational studies have documented the large burden of inadvertent harm and mortality from the effects of modern healthcare.

-Research into the causes of this serious problem has focused largely on failures in communication and teamwork between healthcare staff, and on faults in the system of work which make it inherently unsafe (references 3 – 9).
+Research into the causes of this serious problem has focused largely on failures in communication and teamwork between healthcare staff, and on faults in the system of work which make it inherently unsafe.

-For more information on the group, and the ongoing research projects, please see:
+For more information on the group, and ongoing research projects, please see below: